rfc-st/humble/docs/index.md

 - 15 checks for missing security-related HTTP response headers.
 - 1239 checks for fingerprinting through HTTP response headers.
 - 155 checks for deprecated HTTP response headers/protocols or with insecure/wrong values.
-- 28 checks related to Content Security Policy Level 3.
+- 28 checks related to Content Security Policy <a href="https://www.w3.org/TR/CSP3/" target="_blank">Level 3</a>.
-- Can check for compliance with the OWASP Secure Headers Project Best Practices.
+- Can check for compliance with the OWASP <a href="https://owasp.org/www-project-secure-headers/#div-bestpractices" target="_blank">Secure Headers Project</a> Best Practices.
 - Can exclude specific HTTP response headers from the analysis.
 - Can analyze raw response files: text files with HTTP response headers and values.
 - Can export each analysis to CSV, CSS3 & HTML5, JSON, PDF 1.4, TXT, XLSX (Excel 2007 onwards) and XML; and in a filename and path of your choice.